chenxingqiang/secret-learn/doc/modules/array_api.rst

 This allows estimators to accept mixed input types, enabling `X` to be moved to a different device within a pipeline, without explicitly moving `y`.
-Note that jax-sklearn pipelines do not allow transformation of `y` (to avoid :ref:`leakage <data_leakage>`).
+Note that secret-learn pipelines do not allow transformation of `y` (to avoid :ref:`leakage <data_leakage>`).

 Take for example a pipeline where `X` and `y` both start on CPU, and go through